 GAELIC BEGINNINGS TRAIL

 In this area, there was a strong, successful merchant class consisting of prominent figures such as Andrew Broadfoot, Robert Adam, James Hogg, and Robert Donaldson.
-Several Scottish settlers were also artisans and tradesman, such as stone masons like George Lauder and architects or builders such as William Bell.
+Several Scottish settlers were also artisans and tradesmen, such as stonemasons like George Lauder and architects or builders such as William Bell.
 Standing architecture today is a testament of this early merchant class.

 By the early 1800s, Scots appeared to be the largest, most cohesive population residing in the Upper Cape Fear region.
-As a part of that influence, they were early office holders at all levels.
-Today, the area has diversified in ethnic population, but the descendants of the early Scottish settlers are still active and proud of their heritage.
+As a part of that influence, they were early officeholders at all levels.
+Today, the area has diversified in ethnic populations, but the descendants of the early Scottish settlers are still active and proud of their heritage.
 An example of this cultural celebration is an organization called the Cape Fear Valley Scottish Clans, which hosts an annual Robert Burns’ Supper.